-Ever since the circuit breaker measures kicked in from 7 April 2020, many of us have not been able to visit our therapists for our regular sports massages to relieve tightness and pain.
-While some of us have managed to exercise and go outdoors for a short run, a number of us have been home most of the time either working, eating or on our mobile phones.
-As such, some of us have experienced stiffness and pain in our necks and lower back.
+Some of us have experienced stiffness and pain in our necks and lower back, especially from working at home or at the office and spending a majority of the time at our computers and mobile phones.
 In this article, massage therapist Cassie shares some simple stretching exercises that can help to relieve the tightness in your body.
 These stretches can be done easily on your bed or just anywhere in your house.

 4 Simple stretches for stiff neck

 - Feel the stretch on the back of your neck

 - Use two fingers on the upper head and pull downward lightly for a deeper stretch

 Tilt head upward.
 Feel the stretch on the front neck

 Hold centre of chest with one hand and tilt head upward to feel a deeper stretch

 - Place arm behind back.
 Use the other hand to draw head downward towards the armpit